Candy Atherton: After Parliament

 From 2005 to 2008, Atherton was a board member of the Housing Corporation and she chaired the Rural Housing Advisory Panel, which advises the British government on rural housing issues.
 In 2006, she founded Atherton Associates, a public affairs company, and has worked for British Waterways and the Inland Waterways Association and with Weber Shandwick Public Affairs.
 From October 2008, she was a board member of the Homes and Communities Agency.
 She was the vice chair of the Truro and Falmouth Constituency Labour Party and was member of the Labour Party's South West Regional Board.

 Atherton married a Cornishman, Broderick Ross, in 2002, and lived with him in Falmouth, Cornwall.
-In 2009 Atherton, her husband, her mother Pam Atherton and mother-in law Betty Ross stood for election to the newly formed Cornwall Council.
+In 2009, Atherton, her husband, her mother Pam Atherton and mother-in law Betty Ross stood for election to the newly formed Cornwall Council.
 Atherton contested the Carn Brea North division, finishing third in a field of four, with 23% of the vote, while her husband finished last out of four in Camborne Central with 11%.
 Both seats were won by the Conservatives.
 Pam Atherton finished last out of six in St Day and Lanner with 3%, and Betty Ross finished last out of seven in Wendron, both of those contests being won by Independents.

 Atherton was elected to Cornwall Council in the 2013 local elections, where she represented the Falmouth Smithick division until her death.

 In 2014, she acted as the spearhead to pass an Article 4 direction through Cornwall Council, a piece of legislation which requires landlords planning to convert a property into a house of multiple occupancy (HMO) to have planning permission.

 She opposed the expansion of Falmouth University in 2016.

 Death

-Atherton died suddenly overnight on 30 October 2017 at the age of 62.
+Atherton died suddenly overnight in Luton, Bedfordshire, on 30 October 2017 at the age of 62.
 Prime Minister Theresa May paid tribute to her at Prime Minister's Questions on 1 November, which were echoed by Leader of the Opposition Jeremy Corbyn.
+Tom Watson and Ben Bradshaw also paid tribute to Atherton on Twitter.